THIS PAGE IS DESIGNED TO HELP YOU NAVIGATE COVID-19 WITHIN THE RESIDENCE HALLS. REMEMBER TO REGULARLY CHECK BACK FOR NEW UPDATES.

 (We will continue to add updates as we have them.)

-Yes, the plan is that campus, including the residence halls, will be open in Fall 2020.
-In an effort to maintain health and safety, the following procedures will be put into place:
+Yes, currently it is expected that campus, including the residence halls, will be open in Fall 2021.
+In an effort to maintain health and safety, the following procedures will remain in place:

-Not at this time.
-If you are interested in living on campus, please apply via the Housing Application link on myFairmontstate.
+Not yet but rooms are being reserved.
+If you are interested in living on campus, you are encouraged to apply via the Housing Application link on myFairmontstate as soon as possible so that you can be placed in your preferred room type.

 Move-In will be an independent process.
 There will not be carts or buggies available so feel free to bring your own for use.